 - Develop students' abilities to manage event logistics and set up and breakdown operations

-- Develop students' abilities to manage event teams, external staffing , contractors and event customers
+- Develop students' abilities to create supportive and effective event teams, external staffing , contractors and event customers

 - Develop students' abilities to produce exciting live events and high quality experiences for a range of consumers from diverse cultural backgrounds

-- Develop students' abilities to manage all operational safety aspects re team members, staff and visitors.
-This includes a requirement for pre and post event staff briefing and debriefing.
+- Develop students' abilities to manage all operational safety aspects of the event.
+This includes a requirement for pre and post event staff briefing and debriefing